 Root Causes & Impact:

-These events contribute to high hospitalization rates (67.2% of cases), and can be fatal.
+- These events can lead to hospitalization and may be fatal.

 How video intelligence helps: